Chart Color Schemes

 The level of general health in Guanaba - Springbrook is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Guanaba - Springbrook shows superior health outcomes with both young and elderly cohorts experiencing low prevalence of common health conditions.
+Guanaba - Springbrook shows superior health outcomes with both younger and older age groups exhibiting low prevalence of common health conditions.

-The private health cover rate is approximately 52%, higher than the average SA2 area's 47%.
-The most prevalent medical conditions are arthritis (8.9%) and mental health issues (8.0%).
-70.2% of residents report no medical ailments, compared to 68.5% in Rest of Qld.
-18.9% of residents are aged 65 and over (877 people), lower than the 21.0% in Rest of Qld.
-Seniors' health outcomes exceed those of the general population.
+The private health cover rate is approximately 52%, higher than the average SA2 area's rate (~2,406 people).
+Arthritis and mental health issues are the most prevalent medical conditions, affecting 8.9% and 8.0% of residents respectively.
+70.2% of residents report no medical ailments compared to 68.5% across Rest of Qld.
+The area has 18.9% of residents aged 65 and over (877 people), lower than the 21.0% in Rest of Qld.
+Health outcomes among seniors are particularly strong, outperforming the general population's health metrics.

 Frequently Asked Questions - Health